atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I
 , «• i
 j“ “and the house My miftrest will
-“febld me finely when she comes home, j. *^1 dare not do^any such thing.”
+“febld me finely when she comes home, j. *^1 dare not do^any such thing."
 3 I.,
 III t...., _
 ; : ^ f - >, I ..*'-* *' y * {, V